 A long term follow-up clinic for childhood cancer survivors

-The H.O.P.E.
-(Helping Oncology Patients Excel) Survivorship Program was created in 1987 to provide support, follow-up health care and healthy lifestyle recommendations for childhood cancer survivors of all ages.
-Our services are becoming more important as the cancer survival rate climbs; in the 1960’s five percent of children survived leukemia, today more than 80 percent survive.
+The HOPE (Helping Oncology Patients Excel) Survivorship Program was created in 1987 to provide support, follow-up healthcare and healthy lifestyle recommendations for childhood cancer survivors of all ages.
+Our services are becoming more important as the cancer survival rate continues to climb.
+In the 1960s, only 5% of children survived leukemia; today more than 80% survive.

 HOPE is one of the nation’s first programs focused on cancer survivorship and helping survivors manage potential late effects that may have resulted from diagnosis and/or treatment.
 We are committed to helping each survivor live the healthiest and fullest life possible.

 Get more resources for families and cancer survivors.

 Why come to the HOPE Survivorship Program?

 Pediatric cancer survivors may have special health needs as a result of late side effects of their cancer that can include heart and lung complications, hormone disorders, secondary cancer, learning disabilities, low self-esteem, post-traumatic stress disorder and infertility.
 As experts in pediatric cancer survival, we’re able to offer the guidance and support you may need.